evonnec/interactions/README.md

 Number of medications per line between 1 and 20 Number of lines per execution between 1 and 10,000

 ## Setup
-This requires Python 3.
+Requires Python3
+Create a virtual python environment in the repository `python -m venv interactions`
+`source interactions/bin/activate`
-To install this package, run `pip install .`
+We are using pyproject.toml, and we're not using setup.py anymore To install this package, run `pip install -e .`

 ## How to use Interactions
 Interactions must be run from a directory that includes `interactions.json`